aherbert/gdsc-smlm/docs/analysis_plugins.rst

        - ``Plot create selection``: If **true** mouse selection drags on the reachability plot will generate selection events.
 All clusters in the horizontal range from the start to the end of the drag are selected.
        - ``Plot show selection``: If **true** selection events will select the cluster in the reachability plot.
 The plot is zoomed to the start and end of the cluster range with the full profile displayed.

+       Note: It is possible that the live preview can stop responding to click events, e.g. on the localisation image or cluster table.
+In this case simply disable and re-enable the preview.

    * - Debug
-     - Extra option: If *true* write debugging information to the Java console.
+     - Extra option: If **true** write debugging information to the Java console.

 Analysis